 This bill amends the Adult Protective Services Act in Nebraska by introducing new definitions and training requirements for adult protective services officials.
 Specifically, it defines "adult protective services official" as an individual employed by the department responsible for developing and implementing adult protective services.
-Additionally, the bill mandates that these officials complete a minimum of one hour of training on caring for individuals with Alzheimer's disease and other forms of dementia before their employment begins, or within thirty days if they are already employed at the time the act becomes effective.
+Additionally, the bill mandates that these officials complete a minimum of one hour of training focused on caring for individuals with Alzheimer's disease and other forms of dementia within thirty days of the bill's effective date.
+The training will cover various topics, including psychiatric symptoms, communication methods, safety concerns, and protocols for reporting abuse.

 Statutes affected: Introduced: 28-348, 28-350